MatthiasStudies/projektarbeit-go/README.md

 go run main.go errorprog.gotest
 ```
 ```
-Type error at line 18, column 7: cannot use 567 (untyped int constant) as string value in assignment s = 567
+Type error in function `m1` at line 18, column 7: cannot use 567 (untyped int constant) as string value in assignment s = 567
       ^
-Type error at line 37, column 7: cannot use 123 (untyped int constant) as string value in assignment s = 123
+Type error in function `e1` at line 37, column 7: cannot use 123 (untyped int constant) as string value in assignment s = 123
       ^
-Type error at line 41, column 3: undefined: asd asd = 123
+Type error in function `e3` at line 41, column 3: undefined: asd asd = 123
   ^
-Type error at line 48, column 7: cannot use 312 (untyped int constant) as string value in assignment t = 312
+Type error in function `e2` at line 48, column 7: cannot use 312 (untyped int constant) as string value in assignment t = 312
       ^
-Type error at line 54, column 9: cannot use Sa{} (value of struct type Sa) as Sb value in argument to f[Sb] f[Sb](Sa{}, Sb{})
+Type error in function `e4` at line 54, column 9: cannot use Sa{} (value of struct type Sa) as Sb value in argument to f[Sb] f[Sb](Sa{}, Sb{})
         ^
 ```